owentechnologist/PyQuiz/README.md

 Brothers are a blessing (T or F)~T
 _______ helps clean teeth when applied to a toothbrush (fill in the blank)~toothpaste
 ```
+## Use any topic of interest and add any restrictions you wish regarding age of user, etc.